-The Middle Neck Road Corridor constitutes the primary business district in the Village.
-The majority of commercial activity is concentrated along the length of Middle Neck Road between Steamboat Road and Baker Hill Road.
-While commercial uses and local institutions such as retail stores, restaurants, offices and synagogues are active in most of the commercial core, there are notable clusters of vacant and underutilized properties.
+The Middle Neck Road Corridor constitutes the primary business district of the Village, with most of the commercial activity concentrated along its length between Steamboat Road and Baker Hill Road.
+While commercial uses and local institutions (e.g., retail stores, restaurants, offices and synagogues) are active in most of the commercial core, there are notable clusters of vacant and underutilized properties.